Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Escape Trajectory Integration

-Yet the above correction only accounts for the portion of the inconsistency in $\Etilde$ between \texttt{CMC} and \texttt{Gala} directly attributable to inaccuracy in fitting/interpolating $\phiclus^{\rm CMC}$.
-There are two other inconsistencies.
+Technically the above correction only accounts for inconsistency in $\Etilde$ between \texttt{CMC} and \texttt{Gala} directly attributable to inaccuracy in fitting/interpolating $\phiclus^{\rm CMC}$.
+There are two other minor discrepancies.
 First, the raw criterion in \texttt{CMC} is only a spherical approximation, whereas the true $\Etilde$---defined in \texttt{Gala} as in Equation~(\ref{Eq:raw_criterion})---depends on the PE's full positional coordinates.
 So projecting the PEs into full six-dimensional phase space for initialization in \texttt{Gala} changes $\Etilde$ from what \texttt{CMC} measured.
 The inconsistency has a small impact, causing ${\sim}5\%$ of \texttt{CMC}'s `PEs' to actually have $\Etilde<0$ when measured under the true raw criterion in \texttt{Gala} (solid black).
 These mostly have low $|z(t_{\rm rmv})|$ and high $|x(t_{\rm rmv})|$---see, e.g., W23's Equation~(A4).
 To avoid bias, we exclude them from our analysis of the escape timescale in Section~\ref{S:results}.
-Secondly, $r_t^{\rm CMC}$ and $E_{\rm crit}^{\rm CMC}$ are both first-order approximations in $\mu$ (albeit very good ones) to the actual location and $\phieff$ of L1, so both criteria in \texttt{CMC}---Equations~(\ref{Eq:raw_criterion2}) and (\ref{Eq:Giersz_criterion})---are only approximate whereas Equation~(\ref{Eq:raw_criterion}) in \texttt{Gala} is exact to within machine precision.
+Secondly, $r_t^{\rm CMC}$ and $E_{\rm crit}^{\rm CMC}$ are both first-order approximations in $\mu$ (albeit excellent ones) to the actual location and $\phieff$ of L1, so both criteria in \texttt{CMC}---Equations~(\ref{Eq:raw_criterion2}) and (\ref{Eq:Giersz_criterion})---are only approximate whereas Equation~(\ref{Eq:raw_criterion}) in \texttt{Gala} is exact to within machine precision.
 Other uncertainties in GC physics dwarf this tiny inconsistency, so, like all cluster-modeling codes we are aware of, we do not account for it in \texttt{CMC}.